Danr17/GO_coding/ping_util/README.md

-# Web TCP Ping & ClI TCP Ping.
+# Web Ping & ClI TCP/UDP/ICMP Ping.

 ## Download your version
 In the archive you should find: